Last updated JANUARY 2016 | Download

 What documents must a person present when applying for an ITIN?

-ITIN applicants are required to provide proof of their identity and their foreign nationality.
-In 2012, to address allegations of fraud within the ITIN program, the IRS severely restricted the types of documents that new ITIN applicants may present.
+ITIN applicants are required to provide proof of their identity, foreign nationality status, and residency.
+In 2015, Congress codified the severe restrictions that the IRS had put in place on the types of documents that new ITIN applicants may present.

 In order to apply for an ITIN, the applicant must